 Once you’re identified as a tourist with money to spend (not a stretch, as you are obviously a tourist, and tourists by definition have money to spend) conversation is usually good humored, and sometimes downright funny.
 Just be aware that any interaction is part of the sales dance.
 Cheating is rampant — you will certainly be told that a plastic bauble from China is some sort of treasure, and that the fake saffron is real.

-And when you are done, take the advice of my guide, who I’d left behind in Houssein Square: “Walk like a camel.”
+And when you are done, take the advice of my groups guide — the official one, who I’d left behind in Houssein Square when I ventured alone into the market.
+“Walk like a camel,” he’d told me.

 A camel looks neither left nor right, it simply walks and everyone gets out of its way.
 To an American this seems rude.
 To an Egyptian vendor, it simply indicates that there is no interest in buying.
-And for a woman alone, it’s an essential skills: It may keep you out of tiny little alleys you never intended to enter.
+And for a woman alone, it’s an essential skills: It may keep you out of perfume shops, carpet shops, and jewelry shops — not to mention tiny little alleys you never intended to enter.